partylikeits1983/blockchainBnB/README.md

-## This is a smart contract that allows users to list and rent properties on the blockchain.
-The smart contract is designed to function as the payment backend.
+## This is a smart contract that allows users to list and rent properties.

 please feel free to make a pull request!